 |

-DietGrebes are piscivorous, or fish eating, and dive in pursuit of prey in both salt and fresh water.
+DietGrebes are piscivorous, or fish eating, and dive in pursuit of prey in both salt and freshwater.
 Studies have shown Western and Clark's grebes are able to consume up to a pound of fish each day.
 When you consider the size of the fish, most often minnows about 2-4 inches long, this is quite a large number of fish each day.

 |

-Western GrebesWestern grebes dark portion up the back of the neck to the head comes below the red eye.
+Western GrebesThe black cap on the Western grebe goes up the back of the neck to the head and extends below their red eyes.
 The bill is a dull yellow-green to grayish.
 When compared with Clark's grebes, Westerns are darker overall and usually have two syllables in their call, with a relatively harsh and high pitch "cree-creet".
 These calls carry well across large bodies of water.

 |

-Clark's GrebesClark's grebes dark portion going up the back of the neck and head comes above eye, leaving white feathers around the red eye.
+Clark's GrebesThe black cap of the Clark's grebe goes up the back of the neck and head and ends above the eye, leaving white feathers around their red eyes.
 They also have a bright yellow-orange bill.
 Clark's grebes appear lighter in overall color, although individual color variations and posture can be deceiving; they also typically have only one high pitch "creet" in their call.

 |